HarlanHeilman/JupyterNotebooks/README.md

 # Useful  Packages to include
 pip install uncertainties setuptools wheel fabio

+# A way you can download a notebook
+pip install nbconvert[webpdf]
 ```

 Once this is done feel free to close your terminal and swap to your new xray eviroment.